 - Because PHPM 310 and HPS 387 are required for the public health major, these courses cannot fulfill your Tier II INDIV category.

-In order to ensure that you meet the 120 credits needed to graduate with your Bachelor's Degree, Public Health also requires that you take 14-15 general elective credits.
+In order to ensure that you meet the 120 credits needed to graduate with your Bachelor's Degree, Public Health you may also need to complete general elective credits.
 These are separate from your General Education classes.

 These may be fulfilled by classes you took at a community college that transferred in, if you choose to minor in something, if you are planning to go to medical school and need to take extra science classes, or from a course that you took just because it was interesting to you.
 All of these course options could count toward your general elective credits.

 As you may or may not know, Public Health is classified by the University as a professional major.
-Much like the Nursing and Business UA programs, every student starts out in our college as a Pre-Public Health student.
+Much like the Nursing and Business UA programs.
 After meeting certain prerequisites, students apply to the professional major of Public Health and then take remaining coursework.
 Here are the steps you can works towards to be on track for graduation.

 01 Complete the Prerequisite Classes!